All children have opportunity each year to become a democratically elected Sports Councillor for their class. Children are asked if they are:

 Choosing Extra-Curricular Activities

-The Sports Council was keen to ensure that at least one club offered each day was active:
+The Sports Council are always keen to ensure that at least one club offered each day is active and that a wide variety of active clubs are offered across the year:

 Sporty Week 2018

-In the week of Sports Relief, we organised a sporty week.
-Our aim was to provide some additional sporting experiences for the children in order to promote joining in and enjoying sport.
-Each class had chance to take part in the following:
+Every two years, in the week of Sports Relief, we organise a sporty week.
+Our aim is to provide some additional sporting experiences for the children in order to promote joining in and enjoying sport.
+During our last Sporty Week each class had chance to take part in the following:

 French Skipping and Playground Games